1038lab/ComfyUI-MegaTTS/README.md

 - **WAV files**: These are the actual voice samples you want to clone (24kHz recommended)
 - **NPY files**: These contain extracted features necessary for voice cloning

-### Important Note on NPY Files

-As noted in the [original MegaTTS3 repository](https://github.com/bytedance/MegaTTS3):

-> For security issues, we do not upload the parameters of WaveVAE encoder to the above links.
-You can only use the pre-extracted latents (.npy files) for inference.
-If you want to synthesize speech for speaker A, you need "A.wav" and "A.npy" in the same directory.

-### Getting Voice Samples and NPY Files

-1. **Download pre-extracted samples**:
-   - Sample voice WAV and NPY files can be found in this Google Drive folder: [Voice Samples and NPY Files](https://drive.google.com/drive/folders/1QhcHWcy20JfqWjgqZX1YM3I6i9u4oNlr?usp=sharing)
-   - This folder contains pre-extracted NPY files and their corresponding WAV samples organized in subfolders

-2. **Submit your own voice samples**:
-   - If you want to use your own voice, you can submit samples to this Google Drive folder: [Voice Submission Queue](https://drive.google.com/drive/folders/1gCWL1y_2xu9nIFhUX_OW5MbcFuB7J5Cl?usp=sharing)
-   - Your samples should be clear audio with minimal background noise and within 24 seconds
-   - After verification for safety, the ByteDance team will extract and provide NPY files for your samples

-3. **Generate NPY files with Voice Maker**:
-   - Use the Voice Maker node to automatically process your audio and generate NPY files
-   - While this method is convenient, the quality may not match officially extracted NPY files
-   - Best for quick testing and experimentation with your own voice samples

 ### Voice Format Requirements